stefanprodan/MvcThrottle/README.md

 }
 ```

+Take a look at MvcThrottle.Demo project for the full implementation.

 ###IP and/or Endpoint White-listing

 If requests are initiated from a white-listed IP or to a white-listed URL, then the throttling policy will not be applied and the requests will not get stored.
 The IP white-list supports IP v4 and v6 ranges like "192.168.0.0/24", "fe80::/10" and "192.168.0.0-192.168.0.255" for more information check [jsakamoto/ipaddressrange](https://github.com/jsakamoto/ipaddressrange).